Azizadx/promptlytech-rag-hub/README.md

 The PromptlyTech RAG
 PromptlyTech RAG (Recision RAG) is your go-to repository for developing enterprise-level RAG (Prompt Tuning) systems.
 This GitHub project aims to advance the field of prompt engineering, with a focus on Language Models (LLMs) such as GPT-3.5 and GPT-4.

-Our mission at PromptlyTech is to make AI-powered solutions more accessible, efficient, and effective for a variety of industries.
+The mission at PromptlyTech is to make AI-powered solutions more accessible, efficient, and effective for a variety of industries.

 ## 🚀 Key Services
 - **Automatic Prompt Generation service:** Streamlining the creation of effective prompts, reducing the time and expertise required to craft prompts manually.